Assignments will be posted here.

 Students from the same lab: don’t choose the same or very similar graphs.

 Analyze your new graph according to principles of good graph design.
-Explain how your improvements display the patterns more effectively than the original.
-Why does your graph succeed compared to the original?
+Remind us of the goal of the graph.
+Explain how your improvements achieve the goal more effectively than the original.
+Why does your graph succeed?

 Attach your R script at the end (or include as code chunks inline if you are using R Markdown)